ona-SE/onaflix-public/README.md

 To see the GitpodFlix platform in action:

-1. Open [http://localhost:3000/](http://localhost:3000/) in your browser
+1. Open [http://localhost:3000/](http://localhost:3000/) in your browser to see the frontend
-2. Watch as the application loads instantly
+2. Open [http://localhost:3002/api/movies](http://localhost:3002/api/movies) to see the movies API
 3. Make changes and see them reflected immediately

 It feels just like local development, but everything is running in your Gitpod environment.